porscheui/porsche-design-system-contribution/.github/ISSUE_TEMPLATE/bug.md

 **Description**
 A clear and concise description of the reported bug or mistake

+**Example Fork of Design System Sandbox**
+Provide link to repo with striped-down example based on the Porsche Design System Sandbox application.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'